hyperledger/aries-rfcs/features/0434-outofband/README.md

 - `@id` - the unique ID of the message.
 - `pthid` - the @id of the invitation message.
 This and the `thid` provides context for the _invitee_ to know the reuse attempt succeeded.

 If this message is not received by the _invitee_, they should use the regular process.
-This message is a mechanism by which the _invitee_ can detect a situation where the _inviter_ no longer has a record of the connection and is unable to decrypt and process the `reuse` message.
+This message is a mechanism by which the _invitee_ can detect a situation where the _inviter_ no longer has a record of the connection and is unable to decrypt and process the `handshake-reuse` message.

-After sending this message, the _inviter_ may continue any desired protocol interactions based on the context matched by the `pthid` present in the `reuse` message.
+After sending this message, the _inviter_ may continue any desired protocol interactions based on the context matched by the `pthid` present in the `handshake-reuse` message.

 ### Responses